maxkozlowski/Python-for-Excel-users/README.md

   - Aggregating and merging DataFrames.
 - Tidy data
   - Principles of tidy data.
-- Excel functions demonstraded in Python.
+- Excel functions demonstraded in Python